 Sites like Yelp and TripAdvisor are looked at when Google lists your business’s web site, which is why garnering good reviews is so important.
 Leaving calls to action at the bottom of flyers or communications with customers, asking them directly as they leave your business, sending emails to subscribers, social media appeals, or other methods can be used to try and encourage people to share their thoughts online.
 The key is that the reviews and testimonials must be genuine and not done to obtain a specific incentive.
 While it can be tempting to try and fake reviews, you will eventually be found out and that sort of deception can be hard to recover from.

 Lastly, keep an eye on your business’s review pages and look out for negative reviews.
 Although you can’t please everyone, take the time to look over the more reasonable complaints.
 By taking time to respond to these, acknowledge their experience, and say how you intend to do better (or have done better), you can build trust and establish yourself as a responsive company.

 Numero Uno Web Solutions is a provider of search engine optimization (SEO), content marketing, and mobile optimization solutions to startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
-Contact us at email@example.com or at 905-856-2012 to learn more about marketing techniques and how we can help improve your search profile across all platforms.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
+Contact us at firstname.lastname@example.org or at 905-856-2012 to learn more about marketing techniques and how we can help improve your search profile across all platforms.